jdhenke/celestrium/doc/paper.md

 This analysis brought about some interesting results.
 There are many email lists that are always only on the receiving end of emails (such as `vball`) - being able to visually analyze the dataset made this fact very obvious.
-Also, using the Celestrium link strength filter allowed us to see which relationships were more email-heavy than others.
+Also, using the Celestrium link strength filter allowed us to highlight which relationships were more email-heavy than others.

 ![image](https://f.cloud.github.com/assets/1238874/1699336/b163b194-5f92-11e3-9e97-023cd398f5c3.png)